All levelsSelf-pacedNo New Dates

-Psychedelics and the Mind
+Psychedelics and the MIND

 Psychedelics and the Mind, offered by the renowned UC Berkeley, delves deep into the intricate world of psychedelic substances and their profound connection with the human mind.

-- English
+English

-Course Description
+Course Overview

 Psychedelics and the Mind is a free course, offered by UC Berkeley, that delves deep into the intricate world of psychedelic substances and their profound connection with the human mind.
 Led by Professor David Presti, this comprehensive 8-module course seamlessly integrates the realms of science, history, and culture, catering to both newcomers and seasoned experts.